Coolis1362/WSBSD/README.md

 IF YOU SEE A WSBSD VERSION BUT NOT ON RELEASES PAGE, IT MEANS IT NOT FINISHED YET AND IT IS IN THE WORKS.
 (AS OF 5/23/2025)

 C# And .exe Files Made Via Visual Studio 2022 17.14.2 Preview 1.0 (AS OF 5/23/2025)

+## Histroy

+Used to Be Python Scripts And Vibe-coded .bat Files But now It Has A C# Temrinal app Project It Makes It Why C# Is the Most Used Langauges In This Repo.